Close

 3. Be Cognizant of Your Health

 Lastly, be conscientious of your health!
 It’s easy to get comfortable, forget how long you’ve been in your hot tub, and get hypnotized by the warm water.
-Keep a water bottle near you so you stay hydrated, have slippers beside your tub so your feet don’t freeze to the frozen ground, and limit your soak times to under thirty minutes.
+Keep a water bottle near you so you stay hydrated, make sure your body temperature stays at a healthy level, have slippers beside your tub so your bare feet don’t freeze to the frozen ground, and limit your soak times to under thirty minutes.

 Benefits of Using Your Hot Tub in Cold Weather

 At Locey Swim & Spa, we believe that winter hot tubbing is a great way to get the most out of your outdoor space.
-On top of that, soaking in your hot tub can reduce anxiety, soothe sore muscles, and provide opportunities to socialize with friends and family.
+On top of that, soaking in your hot tub can reduce anxiety, soothe sore muscles, and provide opportunities to hang out with friends and family for winter socializing.
+By keeping your hot tub operating, you can add warmth to your home to help fight off the cold.